ipromise2324/bdaf-ton-tutorial/README.md

 # bdaf_code_tutorial
+## Description
+This contract provides a simple treasury functionality.
+It includes the following features:

+- `Deposit`: Allows any address to deposit funds into the contract.
+The deposited funds are added to the contract's balance.
+- `Withdraw`: Allows the owner of the contract to withdraw funds.
+The amount to be withdrawn is specified in the function call.
+The function checks if the contract has enough balance before proceeding with the withdrawal.
+- `Change Owner`: Allows the current owner of the contract to transfer ownership to another address.
+The new owner's address is specified in the function call.
+- `Transfer Message to Owner`: Allows any address to send a message to the owner of the contract.
+The message is included in the function call.
+- `Self-Destruct`: Allows the owner of the contract to self-destruct the contract.
+When the contract is self-destructed, all remaining funds are sent to the owner, and the contract is deactivated.
+## Test
+A comprehensive suite of tests is included to ensure the contract's functionality and correctness.
+These tests cover all functions of the contract and check for both successful and unsuccessful function calls.
 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.